 Pack a Picnic

 Everybody’s getting tired of the same four walls, and who wants to wipe off the table for the trillionth time when it’s supposed to be a holiday?
 A family picnic, even just to your local park or playground, is a special meal out and a literal breath of fresh air.
-Our Ultimate Family Picnic Guide is super helpful if you want to go all out.
-But, toss a blanket in the car and grab some takeout and that’s a picnic, too.
+Our Ultimate Family Picnic Guide is super helpful if you want to go all out on the long weekend with kids.
+But, just toss a blanket in the car and grab some takeout and that’s a picnic, too.

 Family Movie Night Extravaganza